weihongliang233/code-block/README.md

 ### 0.0.2

 Adding options to enable users to specify the background color of the highlighted code block and the regular expression of the delimiter.

+### 0.0.3

+- Better comments (Still in Chinese).
+- Bugs fixing.
+- You can now specify different regular expression delimiter for different programming language.
+- A LICENSE and a Chinese Readme .